Probability distribution of observables from a Bogoliubov vacuum projected onto good particle number: application to scission configurations of an actinide: Numerics

 \subsection{Benchmark with deterministic calculations}

 This section aims at giving a final assessment on the convergence of the Monte Carlo approach to estimate observables.
-We make comparison of the first moments of the pdf of several one-body observables along with the expectation value of one two-body observable obtained with our MCMC approach and by deterministic calculations.
-The later were directly performed in the harmonic oscillator basis without errors coming from changing the spatial discretization.
+We compare MCMC results with deterministic calculations for the first moments of several one-body observables and for the expectation value of a two-body observable.
+The deterministic calculations were directly performed in the harmonic oscillator basis without errors coming from changing the spatial discretization (see. \ref{sec:state_discretization}).

 For this benchmark, we recorded $10^6$ events out of 10 independent Markov chains with a burn-in period of $10^5$ and a jump of 100 for $^{20}$Ne (resp. a burn-in period of $10^6$ and a jump of 2000 for $^{252}$Cf).
 TABLES \ref{tab:bench_20Ne} and \ref{tab:bench_252Cf} summarize the results obtained with two spatial cell sizes.